Comparisons11 min read

 Who Should Choose Mailchimp?

-Mailchimp is the better choice if you:
+Mailchimp works better if you:

-• Run an e-commerce store and need product recommendations, abandoned cart emails, and retargeting ads
+• Run an e-commerce store and need product recommendations, abandoned cart emails, and retargeting

 • Need highly designed emails with complex layouts, images, and branding

-• Have a team that needs different access levels and collaboration features
+• Have a team that needs different access levels and collaboration

 Try Mailchimp